Our #1 Recommended Bamboo Sheets

 Material Origins

 - Eucalyptus/Tencel sheets: Made from eucalyptus pulp using a closed-loop solvent process.
-Both the source material AND the processing are more sustainable than bamboo viscose.
+Both the source material and the processing are clean at the raw stage.
+Trade-off: typically more expensive and slightly less soft than premium bamboo.

 Performance Comparison